 Taking Paid Family Leave does not provide you with job protection.
-If you are able to take job protected leave under another law, such as the NPLA or CFRA, then the Paid Family Leave program will provide you with partial wage replacement.
+If you are able to take job protected leave under another law, such as the CFRA, then the Paid Family Leave program will provide you with partial wage replacement.
 But the Paid Family Leave Program does not provide employees with any job protection.

 The Paid Family Leave program does not provide employees with time off work or job protection under any circumstances.
-It does provide wage replacement benefits for up to six weeks for eligible types of leave.
+It does provide wage replacement benefits for up to eight weeks for eligible types of leave.